 That’s intentionally vague.
 It left applicants guessing whether their existing Sapphire would tank a bonus on the second card, and most points strategists treated it as a hard no.

-The new terms are much more clear: “Clients can earn a bonus on each card, one time per card, regardless of whether they currently have an active card.”
+The current terms are clearer: “Clients can earn a bonus on each card, one time per card, regardless of whether they currently have an active card.”
 The example Chase gives makes it explicit.
 If you have the Preferred, you can apply for the Reserve and get the bonus.
 Same goes in reverse.

-That single sentence rewrites the eligibility playbook for anyone sitting on one Sapphire and eyeing the other.
+That single sentence is what makes the hold-both play possible for anyone sitting on one Sapphire and eyeing the other.

 Here’s the side-by-side breakdown of what actually changed: